 If you need to find all contacts who clicked on a link when the promotional offer was in force, you can use the following condition using two fixed dates:

-Alternatively, if for an instance you need to send a survey to everybody between 30 and 60 days ago, you may find the following condition interesting:
+Alternatively, if for an instance you need to send a survey to everybody between 30 and 60 days ago since they signed up for your newsletter, you may find the following condition interesting:

 Summary of most used filters in marketing use cases